jerin-priya/RaceRush/README.md

 # RaceRush

-**RaceRush!** CarGame is a Java-based game project developed as a simple driving game application.
+**RaceRush!** is a Java-based game project developed as a simple driving game application.
 The stack used includes Java for both frontend and backend development, with the Swing framework for the graphical user interface.

 ## Features
 - Car movement control (left, right, up, down)